Published February 28, 2023 • 4 minute read

 What Is Indemnity?

-In an insurance context, an indemnity refers to a contractual obligation for one party to provide compensation in the event of losses on the part of another party.
+An indemnity refers to a contractual obligation for one party to provide compensation in the event of losses on the part of another.

 Is Indemnity the Same As Insurance?

-Here’s why: Indemnity is the process by which responsibility for losses is explicitly transferred within a contractual relationship.
+Here’s why: Indemnity is the process by which loss responsibility is explicitly transferred within a contractual relationship.
 Without this, there’s no way for an insurance policy to establish that accountability—meaning there would be no way to actually enforce its provided protections.

-Insurance, on the other hand, is the actual contract, aka policy, mandating financial restitution from an insurance company in the event of losses.
+Insurance, on the other hand, is the actual contract, or policy, mandating financial coverage from an insurer in the event of damages or losses.

 Indemnification vs. Indemnity